On the Efficiency of Highly Stratified Experiments: Simulations

 \section{Simulations}

-In this section, we illustrate the results in Sections \ref{sec:variance} and \ref{sec:semi} with a simulation study.
-Specifically, we set $\eta = 1/2$, and compare the mean-squared errors (MSE) obtained from the ``naive" estimator $\hat{\theta}_n$ and various adjusted estimators, for i.i.d.\ treatment assignment versus matched pairs assignment (see Remark \ref{rem:matched_pairs} and Example \ref{ex:MP}).
+In this section, we illustrate the theoretical results in Sections \ref{sec:variance} and \ref{sec:semi-reg} through a simulation study.
+Throughout this section, we set $\eta = 1/2$, and compare the mean-squared error (MSE), bias, the length of the confidence interval and its coverage rate for the following combinations of treatment assignment mechanisms and estimators: \begin{enumerate}[--] \item i.i.d.\ treatment assignment and the naïve method of moments estimator \item i.i.d.\ treatment assignment and covariate adjusted estimators \item Matched pairs, i.e., a highly stratified design with $(\ell, k) = (1, 2)$, and the naïve method of moments estimator \item Matched quadruplets, i.e., a highly stratified design with $(\ell, k) = (2, 4)$, and the naïve method of moments estimator \end{enumerate}

 In Section \ref{sec:sims_ATE}, we present the model specifications and estimators for estimating the ATE as in Example \ref{ex:ATE}.
-In Section \ref{sec:sims_LATE}, we present the model specifications and estimators for estimating the LATE as in Example \ref{ex:LATE}.
-Section \ref{sec:sims_results} reports the simulation results.
+Supplement B contains the model specifications and estimators for estimating the LATE as in Example \ref{ex:LATE}.
+Section \ref{sec:sims_results} reports the simulation results for the MSE.
+The tables and discussion for bias and coverage are contained in Supplement B.